 Schools' statutory power to make rules on student behaviour and their duties as employers in relation to the safety of staff, pupils and visitors enables them to impose a requirement that students undergo screening.

-At King Edward VI screening is not currently in place.
-However, if the headteacher decides to introduce a screening arrangement, students and parents/carers will be informed in advance to explain what the screening will involve and why it will be introduced.
+If the headteacher decides to introduce a walk through screening arrangement, students and parents/carers will be informed in advance to explain what the screening will involve and why it will be introduced.